skaschimer/Volunteer-Management-Platform/README.md

 # Non-Functional Requirements
 Data is saved in the database for easier recovery.
 The system has a login page for security purposes.
-The system follows the user’s time zone for time-tracking.
+The system follows the user's time zone for time-tracking.
 The system will be updated according to the browser's update.

 # Quality Requirements
 ## Security
 Only the system admin can access user data.

-Reliability
+## Reliability
 Data is saved into the cache if there is no internet connection.

 ## Availability